KarinaAsh/LLM-Evaluator/README.md

 # LLM-Evaluator

-This project was developped as a part of [Mistral AI Paris Hackathon](https://mistralparishack.devpost.com/).
+This project was developped as a part of the 24+ hours [Mistral AI Paris Hackathon](https://mistralparishack.devpost.com/).
 This event is hosted by Mistral AI, Cerebral Valley & Station F.
 ![alt text](img/header.png)